patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/capitalization.md

 2. **Menu**: Menu items are in sentence case.

 <br />
-Capitalize <b>Red Hat feature names</b> when they’re used as proper nouns or when they refer to a capitalized UI term (like a navigation item).
+Capitalize **Red Hat feature names** when they’re used as proper nouns or when they refer to a capitalized UI term (like a navigation item).
 Write them in lowercase when they’re used to describe generic concepts.

 Examples: